 Before we begin, shall we agree that “odors” are airborne?
-That is pesky smells battling their way into your nostrils.
+Airborne is the way pesky smells battle their way into your nostrils.
 By the time your senses are assaulted by these odors, they are lingering around your kitchen in the form of particles and gases.

 Many Odors Are Caused by Bacteria

-Our solution consists of two very important parts – addressing the odors at the source, and using an air purifier to eliminate or lessen the odors that have taken flight.
+Our solution consists of two essential parts – addressing the odors at the source, and using an air purifier to eliminate or lessen the scents that have taken flight.
 First, we’ll talk about neutralizing odors by sanitizing your kitchen space.

 Find and Remove Grease (Surfaces)

-Oil buildup on kitchen surfaces not only attracts disease-spreading insects in the middle of the night but serves as a breeding ground for a host of unfriendly bacteria.
+Oil buildup on kitchen surfaces not only attracts disease-spreading but also serves as a breeding ground for a host of unfriendly bacteria.
 A simple wipe-down with a sponge and soap once in a while might not be enough.

-Give a thorough look at not only the stove top but also windows, ceilings and exhaust fans where evaporated oil may have migrated to.
+Give a thorough look at not only the stovetop but also windows, ceilings, and exhaust fans where evaporated oil may have migrated to.
 Various cleaning agents are available to address this problem, as well as natural solutions, depending on your preference.
-The important thing to note is that the grease must go.
+The vital thing to note is that the grease must go.

 Attend to the Sink (Surfaces)